Kywong railway line: Operations

 The Down Mixed Train operated on Tuesdays only in 1957, connecting off the southbound Albury Mail, the Up service returning the same day, connecting with the northbound Albury Mail at Uranquinty.

 The surrounding countryside is flat, open terrain, with few trees.
 The track was mainly unfenced, allowing livestock to graze along the track, causing some difficulty for train crews.

+Closure

 Passenger services ceased operation in 1975, during a period of widespread closure of New South Wales branch-line passenger services, leaving the line at that time as a seasonal wheat line.
 The line was completely closed in 1988.